saminoorsyed/battleShip/README.md

 # battleShip
-Python command line Battle Ship game completed in the spring of 2022
+Python outline for a Battle Ship game completed in the spring of 2022, just backend functionality, no interface yet

 # Sami Syed